kbull136/asg-02-instructions/milestone-03.md

 ### The Header Requirements

 - [ ] The Header has a logo appropriate for the site.

-(This is a travel photo site...)
+  > _this is a **travel photo** site..._

 - [ ] The Header has a navigation menu.

-- [ ] The navigation menu is a "hamburger" menu at mobile L size (see notes about this in the pdf).
+- [ ] The navigation menu is a "hamburger" menu at mobile L size.

 - [ ] The navigation menu is a "standard" menu at Laptop L size.

 ##### ⚠ a significant new Header requirement

 - [ ] The navigation menu contains working links to the following pages:

-    - Home (not logged in)
+  - Home (when not logged in)
-    - Home (logged in) aka Profile
+  - Home (when logged in) *aka* Profile
   - About
   - Browse/Search
   - Countries
   - Favorites (only if logged in, otherwise not present)
   - Login/Logout (visibility appropriate to whether user is logged in or out)
   - Registration/Sign Up (only if not logged in, otherwise not present)

 ---